updated September 17, 2021

 Required Minimum Distributions

 Amendments reflecting the RMD changes will be due by the end of the 2022 plan year (with governmental plans entitled to a later deadline).
+The IRS has provided a model amendment.
+More information is available in our LEGALcurrents here.

 Pension Plan Funding Relief